 - Increase public education

-Since ticks in the nymph stage have a greater potential for infecting people, communities should focus on increasing the means by which they educate people about ticks, how to reduce the chance of getting one, and what to do when people are bitten.
+According to Assistant State Epidemiologist in Maine’s Department of Health and Human Services, education is the key to prevention because “a deer tick will not transmit Lyme disease if removed within 24 to 36 hours.”[ii]
+Communities should focus on increasing public education about ticks, including how to reduce the chance of sustaining a tick bite and what to do if bitten.
 The Massachusetts Department of Public Health recommends that people protect themselves from ticks by using repellents, staying out of tall grassy areas, and checking for ticks every day.

 - Install deer treatment bait stations and bait boxes for mice and other small mammals